 - Common Issues Identified During Review

-A letter from a president, chancellor or other high-ranking official (VP, provost, etc.) should be submitted with each STARS report.
+A cover letter from the institution’s president, chancellor or other high-ranking official (VP, provost, etc.) should be submitted with each scored report.

 Acquiring an executive letter may take some time.
 AASHE encourages institutions to notify the administration about this requirement several months prior to the anticipated date of submission.
-When uploading this letter during the submission process in the STARS Reporting Tool, PDF format is required.
+When uploading this letter in the STARS Reporting Tool, PDF format is required.

-Note: Letters with a long file name may not upload correctly.
+Note: A letter with a long file name may not upload correctly.
 If you experience this issue, please save the file with a shorter name and try again.

 No worries!
 If you are ready to submit and are waiting for the executive letter, you may upload a placeholder document and proceed with the submission.
 You will have an opportunity to upload the actual signed letter during the collaborative review and revision process to follow.
-A finalized letter from a high ranking executive is required before the report can be formally published.
+A finalized letter from a high ranking executive is required before a scored report can be formally published and a rating awarded.